Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

     ![A screenshot of a computer Description generated with very high confidence](images/a03d3d244a10754d68d57fed48f216e6.png)

-4. Select the certificate to use, enter the password, select “Web Hosting” in **Select Certificate Store**, and click **OK**.
+4. Select the certificate to use, enter the password, select "Web Hosting" in **Select Certificate Store**, and click **OK**.

 Alternatively, to create a self-signed certificate, click **Create Self-Signed